-I continued to flip through the pages, fascinated by this country and culture that was so different from my own, until I reached the end.
-When I completed the book, I had this deep, supernatural inner feeling, that I can’t really explain, that I’d be moving to this far away land.
-I had felt this feeling before when I knew that I would become a scientist when I grew up.
-It’s almost like having confidence because you’d already seen the future because the feeling.
-That’s how strong it is.
-It didn’t even bother me that I’d stick out like a sore thumb there (for obvious reasons), since I was the “odd” kid in school and was often teased for being different.
+I flipped through the pages, fascinated by this country and culture that was so different from my own, until I completed the book.
+Immediate after, I had this deep inner-feeling that I’d be moving to this place.
+I felt this feeling once before- that I would be a scientist when I grew up.
+The best way that I can explain the feeling is that it was like suddenly having confidence because you’ve seen the future.
+That’s how strong it was.
+I wasn’t even bothered that I’d most likely stick out like a sore thumb in Japan, since I was often teased by my peers for being different.

-Since the book mentioned that people in Japan spoke Japanese, I decided on that day, nearly 19 years ago, that I needed to learn Japanese immediately.
-I told my mom about my new revelation and asked her to take me to the book store so that I could get a Japanese language book- which she did.
+The book also said that people in Japan spoke Japanese, so I decided on that day, nearly 19 years ago, that I needed to learn Japanese.
+I told my mom about my revelation and asked her to take me to the book store to get a Japanese language book.
 I studied Japanese every day, every moment I could for the first 4 or 5 years.
 After that, I continued to study when I wasn’t too overwhelmed with the ups and downs of growing up.
-I never had fancy tools or the money for expensive language programs, nor could I afford to study abroad.
-So I made due with whatever I could access and savored every moment of progress.
-My journey was long, frustrating, and difficult, but I tried my best to never give up- because I knew I had to be prepared for my big move.
+I never had fancy textbooks, money for expensive language programs, nor could I afford to study abroad.
+I made due with whatever I could access and savored every moment of progress.
+My journey was long and difficult, but I tried my best to never give up because I knew I had to be prepared for my big move.

-Finally, more than 10 years after I started, I was finally offered a long’ish-term opportunity to go to Japan.
-All of my hard work paid off too, as I was able to read, speak, and understand Japanese, which allowed me to earn money, make friends, and explore places where English wasn’t spoken.
+More than 10 years after I started, I was finally offered an opportunity to visit Japan (for the first time).
+My hard work paid off too, as I was able to read, speak, and understand Japanese.
+This allowed me to earn money, make friends, and explore places where English wasn’t spoken.

 Currently, I am still self-studying and I share my journey here on PPD.
 In October of 2021, I finally made my big move!
 It feels like I’ve made my way *back* home. xD